kubernetes/enhancements/keps/sig-auth/20190916-noderestriction-pods.md

 way, so instead we will rely on a staged rollout through the `NodeRestrictionPods` feature gate, and call out the actions required.

-Clusters currently depending on label-matching or annotating static pods will need to migrate the labels & annotations to the new whitelisted key prefix.
+Clusters currently depending on label-matching static pods will need to migrate the labels to the new whitelisted key prefix.
 This can be done in a non-disruptive way, but requires a multistep process.
 For example, to migrate static pods providing a Service:

 1. Update the static pods (by deploying updated static manifests) with _both_ the old & new labels.